-Note: Students must consult the Chair of the Department or designee for approval of options.
+Note: Students must consult the Chair of the Department or designee for ap-

-Recommended Science options: BIOCH 310, 410, 420, 430, 441, 450, CHEM 313, 419, GENET 270, 301, 304, 390, 408, MATH 113, or 114 and 115, PHYSL 372,
+Recommended Science options: BIOCH 310, 410, 420, 430, 441, 450, CHEM 313, 419, GENET 270, 301, 304, 390, 408, MATH 113, or 114 and 115, PHYSL 372, 401, 402, 403, 404, PMCOL 371, STAT 252.

-An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Pharmacology (see §183.1.9 for guidelines to the program).
+An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Pharmacology (see §193.1.9 for guidelines to the program).
 The Industrial Internship designation will appear on the degree parchments of students who have participated in the program.

-Students approved to enter this stream register for a continuous sequence of at least two work experience (WKEXP) courses 990, 991 and 992, starting in

-May, September or January.
-During the program, students are considered full-time students of the University.
+Students approved to enter this stream register for a continuous sequence of at least two work experience (WKEXP) courses 990, 991 and 992, starting in May, September or January.
+During the program, students are considered fulltime students of the University.
 Work experience courses have no weight and are graded credit/no credit, and recorded on the student's transcript.

 The Industrial Internship Program Advisor maintains contact at regular intervals with the student and the person designated by the employer to be responsible for the student's progress.
 This arrangement ensures satisfaction on all sides.
-If a review shows the situation is not satisfactory, the internship may be terminated and the student will then return to classes at the next available opportunity.
+If a review shows the situation is not satisfactory, the internship may be terminated and the student will then return to classes at the next available